petioptrv/obsidian-sync/README.md

 #### Media

-Currently, all attachments for the Obsidian notes are copied to a dedicated folder called `ankimedia` placed under the designated folder used for Anki cards (see [the configs section](#config) to learn about setting the designated folder).
+Currently, all attachments imported from Anki to Obsidian are copied to a dedicated folder called `srs-media` placed under the designated folder used for Anki cards (see [the configs section](#config) to learn about setting the designated folder).
-This includes attachments that are already in the Obsidian vault but not under that specific folder.
-The original files will not be deleted.

 #### Note Models and Templates